murexrobotics/docs/pages/elec/onboarding/welcome.md

 What does this mean?
 Now that you have read through what MUREX Robotics Electrical (or *elec*) is all about and equipped with technical expertise, we can finally say what the true meaning is.

 ***Attempt the impossible***: We do it the best way possible.
 If pre-built parts or breakout boards don't cut it, we don't use it.
 If a processor isn't powerful enough, we don't use it.
 If a board isn't small enough, we make it smaller.
 No matter how difficult it may be to accomplish, we will follow through.
 No matter how hard it is.
 Things don't always go your way.
 No matter how hard you try to perfect your schematic, your PCB layout, your system integration, it still might not work out.
+Things are bound to go wrong, and it is up to *us* do it right.
 It's "impossible", a non-MUREX Robotics Electrical member might say.
-We accept it as the process.
+However, we accept it as the process.
 In the end, we will have achieved something others might have called "impossible".
 But the achievement only comes through endless, motivated attempts at the impossible.

 ## Summary